Yutenko/stories360/README.md

 ### Translation

-Translation file is in /client/lang/de.json for the german language, if you want to translate it, create a en.json and change the content, the menu for changing the languages can be implemented by yourself or you just change de.json with en.json and change the path in the /client/lang/translation.js
+Translation file is in /client/lang/de.json for the german language, if you want to translate it, create an en.json for instance and change the content, the menu for changing the languages can be implemented by yourself or you just change de.json with en.json and change the path in the /client/lang/translation.js

 ```
 import DE from '../lang/YOURLANGUAGEFILENAME.json'